ncu-dart/Adjusting-Word-Embeddings/README.md

   - Open the target txt file (that you're not sure if UTF-8 encoded) in Windows Wordpad.
   - Press File -> Save As -> choose "UTF-8" at the Encoding box -> Save

-## Loss Function in Pretrain.py
+## Loss Function

+- The loss funtions locate in ```./code/trainer/pretrain.py```.
+- The proposed loss function in the paper will not lead to the experiment results in the paper.
+The corresponding python code of this code is commented in the .py file.
+  - The proposed loss function is
-- To reproduce the experiment results stated in the above paper, please
+- To reproduce the experiment results stated in the paper, please ......

 # Quickstart